rohananoop/notesApp/README.md

 ### Frontend
 ```
 cd frontend
 npm install
 npm run dev
 ```

 ## Environment Variables
-Copy .env.example to .env in both backend/ and frontend/ and fill in your keys.
+make eg.env to .env in both backend/ and frontend/ and fill in your keys.